michael-ouyang-projects/Intelligent-Trash-Can/README.md

 * conda update conda
 * pip install --upgrade pip

-  `// Install python packages for our project] (Run as normal user if you install berryconda3 as normal user)`
+  `// Install python packages for our project] (Run as non-root-user if you install berryconda3 as non-root-user)`
 * pip install numpy picamera RPi.GPIO

   `// Check that if you are correctly install those package`